• Skip to primary navigation

 1. Unpleasant digestive symptoms

-Human studies showed that taking apple cider vinegar can promote satiety and decrease appetite that may lead to a reduction of calorie intake (8, 9, 10).
+Human studies showed that taking apple cider vinegar can promote satiety and decrease appetite which may lead to a reduction in calorie intake (8, 9, 10).

 However, there are reports that consuming too much ACV can cause unpleasant digestive symptoms like nausea.